mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 1 July 2022 - add annotations and images for 08
 * 30 June 2022 - add annotations for 08
 * 28 June 2022 - recorded 11 videos for section 07, total video count 213, all videos for section 07 complete!
 * 27 June 2022 - recorded 11 videos for section 07, total video count 202